 (Winnipeg, MB) Research tells us that breastmilk is full of nutrients that feed and protect babies, including longchain polyunsaturated fatty acids that play a pivotal role in building an infant’s nervous system and helping healthy brain and eye development.

-New findings from the CHILD Cohort Study shed light on the diverse factors that influence human milk fatty acid composition.
+New findings from the CHILD Cohort Study – a national birth cohort study involving thousands of Canadian children and their families – have shed light on the dietary, genetic, sociodemographic, health and environmental factors that influence human milk fatty acid composition.